 - 1. Ensure venting system is complete and seal tested.
-Confirm any common venting system at the installation site is isolated and independent of the SL boiler, that any holes left from removal of a previous boiler have been sealed, and that any resizing of the old flue has been done.
-Fill condensation trap. - 2.
+Confirm any common venting system at the installation site is isolated and independent of the VFC boiler, that any holes left from removal of a previous boiler have been sealed, and that any resizing of the old flue has been done.
+Fill condensation trap to full neck height. - 2.
 Check water piping system is fully flushed and charged, and that all air has been discharged through loosened bleed caps.
-Note it is possible to switch all pumps on/off from the keypad without a call for heat.
+Note it is possible to switch all pumps on/off from the keypad - without a call for heat.
 This greatly simplifies system filling and air bleeding (go to Installer Setup, drop down to Pump Purge and toggle to On.
 When complete, return to Off, or this will automatically occur with a call for heat).
 Use a minimum water pressure of 12 psig.
 And confirm pressure relief valve is installed and safely drained. - 3.
-Check to see that adequate gas pressure is present at the inlet gas supply test port.
-Open the test port (using a small (1/8" or 3 mm) flat screwdriver, open the test port by turning its center-screw 1 full turn counterclockwise.
-Connect a manometer and open the gas control valve.
-Requirements are minimum 5" w.c and maximum 14" w.c.
-Check to ensure no gas leaks. - 4.
-Perform a final check of electrical wiring and provide power to the boiler to initialize operation.
+Perform a final check of electrical wiring. - 4.
+Using a manometer, check to see that adequate gas pressure is present at the inlet gas supply test port.
+Requirements are minimum 3" w.c and maximum 14" w.c.